YilongWangBerlin/TU-Berlin-ML1/README.md

 # TU Berlin Machine Learning 1 (ML1) Assignments & Lectures
 This repository contains assignments and lecture materials for **Machine Learning 1 (ML1)** at **TU Berlin**.
 This repository contains theoretical/programming exercises and my personal solutions for altklausur from the ML1 course.
 Contributions and discussions are welcome!

+**Please note that these exercises and exam solutions are based on my personal work, and I cannot guarantee their correctness.**

+**Altklausur Solutions:** In the same directory, you can find **solutions to Altklausur** written by me inside the `exam/` folder.

 **Exam in WS24/25:** See **[ML1_Gedächtnisprotokoll_08_3_2025.pdf](./ML1_Gedächtnisprotokoll_08_3_2025.pdf)**, which contains exam topics based on my exam experience.